 Improvement through data

-Our research and data offer provides councils with access to performance data and tools and support to improve decision making, transparency and service design through data-driven decisions, including:
+Our research and data offer provides councils with access to performance data and tools and support to improve performance management, decision-making, transparency and service design through data-driven decisions, including:

 - free access to LG Inform – our powerful data benchmarking platform, which uniquely integrates thousands of local-level data items within an all-in-one system, including access to reports on topics of importance such as health and social care, community safety, planning and environment, as well as comparative financial and Value for Money (VFM) to provide councils with a data-driven approach to achieving greater savings